AndrewJBateman/rxjs-learn/README.md

 ## :signal_strength: Technologies

 * [RxJS v6](https://rxjs.dev/) used to handle datastreams and propagation of change using observables.
-* [webpack v4](https://webpack.js.org/) to bundle the module, including dependensies into a single javascript file to be pulled in by the index.html file.
+* [webpack v5](https://webpack.js.org/) to bundle the module, including dependensies into a single javascript file to be pulled in by the index.html file.

 ## :floppy_disk: Setup

-Run `npm start` for a dev server.
+* Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## :computer: Code Examples